ghgoodreau/python-image-gallery/README.md

 ## What is it

 A simple image gallery that users can upload and view images on.
 Log in, upload and delete images, and view all the images you have uploaded.

+## Steps to reproduce

+To reproduce, you will need to rename the certain variables contained within the project with your corresponding resources (for instance, changing to YOUR s3 bucket).
+More specific instructions are coming eventually.